tomiwaajayi/cw-challenge/README.md

 ### Things to note
 1. Some images don't have locations returned from the API and for such images, I use "Somewhere on earth" as the location when rendering the views
 2. The images displayed on the grid are given some contrast using css filter for accessibility reasons, so that the text would be easy to read.
 However, on hover the filter is removed and on click the images opens in a modal at full resolution.
-3.There is a lazy-load fuction in the directives folder which sets up the "lazy-load" directive to be used in the ImageItem.vue component.
+3. There is a lazy-load fuction in the directives folder which sets up the "lazy-load" directive to be used in the ImageItem.vue component.
 The directive is declared globally in the main.js file.
 4. There is an "event-bus" file (EventBus.js) is in the services folder.
 I decided to use an "event-bus" since only two sibling components were communicating and it seemed quite overkill to have used Vuex.
 5. Also in the services folder, the unsplash.js file is where I have defined my GET function for searching images based on the search parameter.
 The function is then imported into the SearchSection.vue component.
 6. On app load, images are fecthed from the API with "African" as the search query and "latest" as the search filter.
 After app load, all images searched are filtered by "most relevant".